 If your family has a history of obesity, whether you have a weight problem or not, mention this to your doctor as soon as you discover that you are pregnant so he can monitor your baby’s development in-utero for markers of potential weight issues.
-If you do have weight issues yourself than this knowledge of hereditary obesity will also help your doctor to get you started on a dietary and exercise regiment that will help combat your weight problems during your pregnancy.
+If you do have weight issues yourself, this knowledge of hereditary obesity will also help your doctor to get you started on a dietary and exercise regimen that will help combat any weight problems during your pregnancy.

 According to a study published in the US Journal Of Paediatrics, babies who are bottle fed have a higher risk of obesity because formula contains more calories than breast milk.
-It also showed that babies who were switched to bottle feeding or more solid food after only before 4 months had a higher likely hood of being overweight before they reached the age of five, to say nothing of the weight problems this put them at risk for in later life.
+It also showed that babies who were switched to bottle feeding or more solid food before 4 months had a higher likelihood of being overweight before they reached the age of five, to say nothing of the weight problems this puts them at risk for in later life.

 Besides the fact that breast milk is proven to have more nutrients than formula, most parents tend to think that the bottle must be emptied at each feeding, which could result in your baby growing up being an over-eater.

 An important way to break the habit of over feeding your baby is to pay attention him.
-He’ll give you clears that he’s no longer hungry by moving his head away from the nipple and fussing or crying when you try and force the nipple back into his mouth.
-If you try and force him to continue, your teaching him to eat even when he’s not hungry and that by doing so, he’ll make you happy.
-You don’t want to have your baby to equate over eating with happiness.
-Put the bottle down and maybe try later or just accept that the amount he took in during the feeding is more than enough to satisfy him.
-As long as he’s not underweight, he’s fine.
+He’ll give you clear signals that he’s no longer hungry by moving his head away from the nipple and fussing or crying when you try and force the nipple back into his mouth.
+If you try and force him to continue, he may eat more than he wants.
+Put the bottle down and maybe try later, or just accept that the amount he took in during the feeding is more than enough to satisfy him.
+As long as he’s not underweight while refusing food, he’s fine.

-Don’t automatically assume that every time your baby cries it’s because they are hungry.
-It might seem like an easy fix but if it’s not yet their feeding time, trying using other methods to soothe them such as simply holding them or playing with them, maybe playing some music as well.
+Don’t automatically assume that every time your baby cries, it’s because they are hungry.
+It might seem like an easy fix, but if it’s not yet their feeding time, try using other methods to soothe them such as simply holding them or playing with them and playing some music as well.

 If you do worry that your baby is gaining too much weight, do not try and put him on any kind of diet on your own.
 You could end up doing more harm than good.
 Let your doctor be the one who to recommend any kind of dietary changes for your baby.

 Besides working towards good feeding habits, try and engage your baby in physical activity.
 Admittedly, as an infant, he won’t be able to do much.
 Massage him often to stimulate good blood circulation.
-Get him one of those toys that make sounds when his feet kicks against them or play games that encourage him to reach for things.
+Get him a toy that make sounds when his feet kicks against them or play games that encourage him to reach for things.
 Hold him upright often with support to strengthen his muscles.

-You want a happy baby and that means a healthy one, knowing what you can do to keep your baby at a healthy weight, even if heredity is against you is your best way to make sure that happens.
+You want a happy baby and that means a healthy one; knowing what you can do to keep your baby at a healthy weight is your best way to make sure that happens.